yangsec888/www_wmap/Readme.md

 ### To Dos

  - Package this up into a docker container
- - Write defensible code :)
  - Write (integration, deployment) tests
  - Enhance performance (squeeze the next bit out of cpu / network IO )
+ - Upgrade to Rails 6.x
  - Fix bugs!